 Chamomile

 Chamomile extract has been largely used as a mild sedative to soothe nerves, reduce anxiety, and treat insomnia and other sleep issues.
-Several studies have revealed that chamomile remarkably reduced severe symptoms of generalized anxiety disorder.
+Several studies have revealed that chamomile remarkably reduces severe symptoms of generalized anxiety disorder.

 Also Read: 5 Astounding Benefits Of Chamomile That You Should Know